shrimple-technologies/ouch/README.md

 For Visual Studio Code users, we also provide a file (`.vscode/extensions.json`) containing the needed extensions to develop Ouch Browser.
 We also include tasks, for example, you can press <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>B</kbd> to build Ouch Browser.

+## Contributing Translations

+Translations are more than welcome, please go to our [Weblate component](https://hosted.weblate.org/projects/shrimple/ouch/) to get started.

 ## Frequently Asked Questions

 <!-- I probably need to reword this for accessiability. -->